CatarinaPedreira/Emergency-Request-Handler/README.md

-# AASMAProj
+# Emergency Request Handler
-AASMA Project - Effectively responding to emergency requests
+Using rational agents to effectively respond to emergency requests.

 **To run:**